radian-software/selectrum/README.md

   I am not necessarily opposed to adding recursive minibuffer support if it can be done relatively cleanly and somebody points out a concrete use case that benefits from the support.
+* In Emacs 25, `M-x ffap` is basically completely broken.
+This is because in old versions of Emacs, `ffap` worked by calling `completing-read` directly with a special completion table function, rather than just using `read-file-name` like would be reasonable.
+  Since Emacs 25 is going to die eventually, I'm not going to bother fixing this, although pull requests would be accepted.

 ## Why use Selectrum?